AdilkhanEEAIR/de_project_calculator/README.md

 ## 📌 Project Overview
 This project is an **8-bit digital calculator** designed in **Logisim Evolution**.
-It simulates arithmetic operations using basic digital logic components such as adders, subtractors, multipliers, and display decoders.
+It simulates arithmetic operations using basic digital logic components such as adders, subtractors, multipliers, dividers, and display decoders.

 The calculator performs operations on 8-bit binary numbers and displays the result on 7-segment displays.